hkzlab/TK2000_Build_Notes/README.md

 ### Reset circuit

-The BOM has a wrong value for resistor R26 in the reset circuit, and is also missing the value for C100 capacitor.
+The BOM has a wrong value for resistors R26 in the reset circuit, and is also missing the value for C100 capacitor.

 - C100 - 100uF
 - R26 - 10K ohm
+- R27 - 750 ohm (adjusted for a better reset signal)

+This works, but doesn't bring `/RESET` down to GND completely.
+A better option would be to rewire the keyboard to connect the RESET button directly to GND.

 ### Keyboard repeat Clock